 Save any changes made, restart the PC and run the DNS leak test again.
 With a bit of luck, your DNS leak test should now have no trace of your ISP in which case, your connection is fully anonymous and secure.

-Unlimited bandwidth, unlimited server switches, 5 simultaniously connected devices, 99.9% uptime.
+Unlimited bandwidth, bank-grade encryption, unlimited server switches, unlimited devices, 99.9% uptime.

-One-click install available for Windows with 3rd party apps for other devices.
-No need to be a rocket scientist, we promise.
+One-click install proprietary apps available for Windows, macOS, iOS, Android, FireTV & AndroidTV.
+No need to be a rocket scientist, we promise!

-We offer 24/7 support with friendly and helpful staff available round-the-clock to help by email or ticket.
+We offer 24/7 support with friendly and helpful staff available round-the-clock to help by instant chat, email or ticket.